What Crimes Will Impact My Professional License the Most?

 going to hand down.
 Sometimes, the punishment could include probation

-or a fine but not a suspension.
+but not a suspension.

 state code for license suspension is wide, and professional licensing boards

 can ostensibly argue that any crime is related to a licensee’s ability to